kubra-Islami/afghan-proverbs-api/README.md

   - Explanation (meaning)
   - Category (e.g., wisdom, advice)

-> Optional features like filtering, random proverb, or search were not implemented.
+> Optional features like filtering, random proverb, or search were not implemented yet but i will do soon .

 ---